AvihooI/Tetris/README.md

 Licensing:

 This software is free to use, free to extend and free to commercialize with no royalty as long as acknowledgements are made to the author(s).
+Assets may be copyrighted and thus should not be used in other projects (including fork projects).
+If you are unsure, ask.

 Acknowledgements:

-1) This software uses the SDL2 Library and the SDL2 True Type Font Library (by Sam Lantinga).
-More information can be found on the respective web pages: https://www.libsdl.org/index.php https://www.libsdl.org/projects/SDL_ttf/.
+1) This software uses the SDL2 Library, the SDL2 True Type Font Library and the SDL2 Mixer Library (by Sam Lantinga).
+More information can be found on the respective web pages: https://www.libsdl.org/index.php https://www.libsdl.org/projects/SDL_ttf/ https://www.libsdl.org/projects/SDL_mixer/.
 2) This game uses the Hemi Head True Type Font by Ray Larabie (Typodermic Fonts - https://typodermicfonts.com/).
+3) This game uses sound effects found on the websites https://freesfx.co.uk/ and https://audiojungle.net/.

 Planned Features:

 Soon:

-1) Sound effects.
+1) More

 Later:
 1) Music